sirrahd/smtp-to-line/README.md

 ### STARTTLS encryption
 Specify the path to a `SL_SSL_CERT_FILE` and `SL_SSL_KEY_FILE` in PEM format to enable STARTTLS encryption.

-Alternatively, `smtp-to-telegram` can use the first certificate in a [Traefik resolvers](https://doc.traefik.io/traefik/https/acme/) file with the `SL_TRAEFIK_CERT_PATH` environment variable.
+Alternatively, `smtp-to-line` can use the first certificate in a [Traefik resolvers](https://doc.traefik.io/traefik/https/acme/) file with the `SL_TRAEFIK_CERT_PATH` environment variable.

 ### Authentication
 By default `smtp-to-line` will accept any SMTP request and fake successful authentication if credentials are provided.
 To require real authentication for all requests, provide space-separated uesrnames and passwords in the `SL_AUTH` environment variable.